greengeko/amuseMate/README.md

 ## Features

-- Disable activities with major age necessary
+- Disable activities serverside with major age necessary.
+  This was made using https://www.flagsmith.com/ and the tought behind is to limit the activities based on the user's age.

 ## Demo